straysheep-dev/straysheep-dev.github.io/README.md

 ## Development

 These steps will clone the site's source, install mkdocs-material, and serve a working version locally for development.
+The entire snippet can be copied and pasted into a terminal.

 ```bash
 mkdir ~/src